-Nepal tea industry has been slow to develop, but the fantastic, little-known, Darjeeling-style teas from this mythical Himalayan land are starting to make waves.
-This beautiful hand-rolled large leaf 100% organic speciality black tea is produced in small batches daily over only a few weeks of the year.
-It makes a tantalising cup with an amazing jammy sweetness; with pepper, caramel and almond flavours that linger tantalisingly on the tongue.
+- Nepal tea industry has been slow to develop, but the fantastic, little-known, Darjeeling-style teas from this mythical Himalayan land are starting to make waves.
+This beautiful hand-rolled large leaf rare black tea is produced in small batches daily over only a few weeks of the summer.
+It makes an invigorating cup with an amazing jammy sweetness; with pepper, caramel and almond flavours that linger tantalisingly on the tongue.

+Smooth Darjeeling style cup, but distinctly fresher tasting with caramel pepper notes and jammy sweetness.
 Perfect with breakfast or afternoon tea.
-Compliments fruit cake and rich sponge tarts.
+Compliments fruit cake and delicious sponge tarts.
 Best drunk black or with a little milk.

-Teas from Nepal, have gained worldwide recognition in the past ten years.
-The area’s high altitude, moist climate, mineral rich soils and young bushes create a delightful brew.
-These tan leaves scattered with silver-gold tips, yield a fragrant, Darjeeling-style liquor with a muscatel character.
+Teas from Nepal, have received global praise in the past ten years.
+The area’s high altitude, moist climate, mineral-rich soils and young bushes create a delightful brew.
+The bronze leaves scattered with silver-gold tips, yield a fragrant, Darjeeling-style liquor with a muscatel character.
 Flavourful with a woody cedar edge, it fills the mouth with layers of fruit jam, almonds and caramel.